-- (f) for any other reason that the CEO considers appropriate. - Payment to a food safety auditor for performing the functions of (3) a food safety auditor does not constitute a direct or indirect interest in a food business for the purposes of subsection (2)(d). - (4) The CEO may vary the conditions of, suspend or cancel the approval of a person under this Division only - after having given the person - written reasons for the CEO's intention to vary, suspend or cancel; and - (ii) an opportunity to make submissions; and - after having considered any submissions duly made by (b) the person. - (5) Subsection (4) does not apply to the cancellation of an approval at the request of the person to whom the approval relates. - A variation of the conditions of, or the suspension or (6) cancellation of, the approval of a person under this Division - must be by notice in writing; (a) - (b) must be served on the person to whom the approval relates; and - takes effect on the day on which the notice is served or (c) on a later day specified in the notice.
+- Payment to a food safety auditor for performing the functions of (3) a food safety auditor does not constitute a direct or indirect interest in a food business for the purposes of subsection (2)(d). - (4) The CEO may vary the conditions of, suspend or cancel the approval of a person under this Division only - - (a) after having given the person - written reasons for the CEO's intention to vary, suspend or cancel: and - (ii) an opportunity to make submissions; and - after having considered any submissions duly made by (b) the person. - (5) Subsection (4) does not apply to the cancellation of an approval at the request of the person to whom the approval relates. - A variation of the conditions of, or the suspension or (6) cancellation of, the approval of a person under this Division - must be by notice in writing; (a) - must be served on the person to whom the approval (b) relates; and - takes effect on the day on which the notice is served or (c) on a later day specified in the notice.